 Interest in rare earth projects outside China (including Avalon's) has re-surfaced recently following the US National Defense Authorization Act banning the purchase of rare earths and rare earth magnets from China for the US Department of Defense.
-This and the ongoing US trade dispute with China has created additional supply chain risk for these critical elements.
+In addition, the Malaysian government has suggested that Lynas Corporation's operating permit for its Rare Earth Separation Plant and Refinery which expires in September 2019 may not be renewed unless Lynas properly disposes of 450,000mt of U and Th containing waste at the plant site in Malaysia.
+This new development coupled with the ongoing US trade dispute with China has created considerable new supply chain uncertainty for these critical materials.

 Rare earth magnets remain vital to many clean technology applications requiring high efficiency, lightweight electric motors and generators.
 This includes motors for electric vehicles, which can require 5-10kg of rare earth magnets per vehicle.
-The growing market for electric vehicles, especially in China, has created new demand for these high strength magnets, resulting in rising prices for neodymium (US\$47/kg FOB China in early October 2018 according to Asian Metal) and praseodymium (US\$59/kg FOB China according to Asian Metal).
-The world still largely relies on China for rare earth supply, yet China reportedly may soon become an importer of neodymium concentrates.
+The growing market for electric vehicles, especially in China, has created new demand for these high strength magnets, resulting in rising prices for neodymium (US\$47/kg FOB China in early October 2018) and praseodymium (US\$59/kg FOB China) according to Asian Metal with prices reportedly remaining in this range into the new year.
+The world still largely relies on China for rare earth supply, yet China reportedly has become a net importer of neodymium-praseodymium concentrates.